 Construction details can been seen to the left and below.

 Notebook Series - The Inverted L

-Each vertical leg runs up the side of the tower to the 32 foot level.
-Each wire passes through an insulator that is tied off to the tower.
+Each vertical leg runs up the side of the tower to the 32 foot level and separated from each other as much as possible.
+Each wire passes through an insulator that is tied off to the tower top.
 This keeps each line a little over 2 feet away from the tower.
 The 80 meter wire continues horizontally to a tree.
-The 160 meter wire continues to another tree, but it's slanted downward and connects to the tree about 10 feet off the ground.
+The 160 meter wire continues to another tree.
+Each end is about 30 feet off the ground.

 ex: WPE8EUM, WN8AQL, WB5FCO and WJ5MH